Kitchen Backsplash Ideas — 18 Timeless Designs That Will Suit Every Home

 (Image credit: Colombo and Serboli Architecture)

-Wrapping your kitchen in color is a true way to make a design statement, and what better way than to use terracotta, one of the biggest current kitchen trends
+Wrapping your kitchen in color is a true way to make a design statement, and what better way than to use terracotta, one of the biggest current kitchen trends?

 "A hugely versatile color for the kitchen, terracotta is warming and helps create a welcoming environment," says the designer Kelly Wearstler.
-Here, the cabinets are matched with the backsplash and the ceiling, for a look that is truly modern.
+Here, the cabinets are matched with the backsplash and the ceiling for a look that is truly modern.
 "I also like to pair it with complementary shades like dusky pink or cerulean blue," Kelly adds.
 "Or to create a tonal look with it against a backdrop of muted white and cream tones."

-4. Contrast your backsplash with your fittings
+9. Contrast your kitchen backsplash with hardware

 white kitchen backsplash ideas with patinated tap